JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 ## TOP LEVEL (HOW IT WORKS)

-Based on an instruction (opcode) this processor takes in data, processes that data (via the alu) and spits out the result.
-That's about it.
+**Based on an instruction (opcode) this processor takes in data, processes that data (via the alu and microcode instructions) and spits out the result.
+That's about it.**

 This may help,